klaytonkowalski/game-space-invaders/README.md

 # Space Invaders
 Space Invaders clone made with Raylib.
 My second game with Raylib!
-Took roughly ten hours to complete.

 Please click the "Star" button on GitHub if you find this project to be interesting!